ghbcode/website/ml.md

 Each topic is covered within a self contained python notebook.
 In some cases the notebooks run code using the [scikit-learn library](http://scikit-learn.org/stable/modules/classes.html).
 To begin I'm noting the main ideas first and updates/revisions will follow.

-There are various ways to categorize machine learning methods but a common way to think about it is via the following categories.
+There are various ways to categorize machine learning methods but a common way to think about it is via the following  categories, i.e. supervised learning, semi-supervised learning and unsupervised learning.
 Note that there is another distinction, whether your output is a real-valued number or some sort of classification.
-Note that classification can also contain probability measure as in, 'input X is of class A with a probability of 80%'.
+Classification can also contain probability measure as in, 'input X is of class A with a probability of 80%'.

 * **Supervised Learning** - use labeled data to train your algorithm
   * [Bayes, MLE and MAP Preliminaries](/website/notebooks/Bayes-MLE-MAP.html)